Key takeaways

 What's the difference between an agent protocol and an agent framework?

-Protocols (A2A, ACP, ANP, Summoner) define how independent agents communicate across organizational or process boundaries.
+Protocols (A2A, AG-UI, Zed's Agent Client Protocol, ANP, Summoner) define how agents communicate across boundaries — with other agents, users, or editors.
 Frameworks (CrewAI, AutoGen, LangGraph) orchestrate agents within a single application.
-You need both — a framework to build agents, a protocol to connect them.
+You need both — a framework to build agents, protocols to connect them.

 Which agent coordination protocol should I use?